Last Updated: September 6th, 2023 by Kristen Douglas

 Alternative/Public Transportation to a Rockies Game

-If taking the light rail, you can drive to the Broadway stop which has good amount of parking; from there you can catch a train to Union Station or to 18th and Stout which would leave you with about a 9 block walk to Coors.
+If taking the light rail, you can drive to the Broadway stop which has a good amount of parking; from there you can catch a train to Union Station or to 18th and Stout which would leave you with about a 9 block walk to Coors.

-The “Rockies Ride” bus and and rail service is a great public transportation option to get you to the game relatively cheap.
+The “Rockies Ride” bus and rail service is a great public transportation option to get you to the game relatively cheap.
 This service will pick you up at essentially any “park and ride” location surrounding Denver and drop you off just blocks from the stadium.

 Eat at Rock Bottom Brewery before or after the game and get low cost validated parking (around $5) at the Independence Plaza garage which is underneath the restaurant.
 I personally like this option best as it provides affordable parking and a good place to eat with unique local beer selection.

 Of course, its also a ballpark sponsored by a beer company: you might have some drinks at the park.
 Avoid the issue of driving entirely by using Uber to do the hard work for you.
 If you haven’t used Uber before, click here and get your first ride free.

 Driving to a Rockies Game

-The setting of Coors Field is lower downtown Denver, which means there is a fair mixture of parking options.
-Of course you have the team garage, which is a little expensive, but there are some places to park for free near Coors Field, or at least really cheap.
+The setting of Coors Field in lower downtown Denver, which means there is a fair mixture of parking options.
+Of course, you have the team garage, which is a little expensive, but there are some places to park for free near Coors Field, or at least really cheap.

 Usually, I like to touch on the prospects of free or cheap metered street parking near the stadium.
 Unfortunately this is largely not possible for Coors Field due to the operating hours of the meters in the area.